 Must first be given.

-The gentle and soft overcomes the hard and aggressive.
+The soft and weak overcomes the hard and strong.

 The country's potent weapons

 The Way is always “not-doing”